OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 <br/>

 > "Open Science describes the practice of carrying out scientific research in a completely transparent manner, and making the results of that research available to everyone.
-Isn't that just 'science'?!" - Mick Watson [(source)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Watson%2C%202015.pdf)
+Isn't that just 'science'?!" - Mick Watson-- [(source)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Watson%2C%202015.pdf)

 <br/>